 There’s no right or wrong time to refinance your car loan.
 It depends on your circumstances and the current market but consider refinancing if any of the following are true.

 #1.
 Your Credit Score Improved

-If you had ‘okay’ credit when you bought your home, but you’ve since improved it, you may qualify for a better loan today.
+If you had ‘okay’ credit when you bought your car, but you’ve since improved it, you may qualify for a better auto loan today.

 A lower interest rate means you save more money monthly and over the life of the loan.
 The less interest you pay, the less the loan costs over your lifetime.

 #2.
 Change to A New Loan Term

 If you make more money now or pay off other loans and have more room in your budget for a shorter term (larger payment), consider refinancing.